hyrious/esbuild-dev/README.md

 ### Features

 - ⚡ **_Fast_** with the help of esbuild, use `esbuild-dev` to substitute `ts-node`
-  - pros: checkout [this repo's actions](https://github.com/hyrious/esbuild-dev/actions), `yarn build` done in 0.30s!
+  - pros: checkout [this repo's actions](https://github.com/hyrious/esbuild-dev/actions), `npm run build` done in 0.30s!
   - cons: you won't get any type checking at all
 - 🐛 **_Easy to Debug_** with the help of node's `--enable-source-maps`
 - **_No Magic_**. the author refuses to use any `require.extensions`-like things